nasa/cumulus/tasks/python-reference-activity/README.md

 ### Requirements

-To develop against this task, you should be using python 3.6 or 3.7 (CMA compatibility is through python 3.6), however any python > 3.6 should work.
+To develop against this task, you should be using python > 3.6 (CMA compatibility is baselined at 3.6).
 Once you have a python env enabled:

 ```bash
 pip install -r requirements.txt